AtharvVasisht/IS477-CourseProject-AtharvDhwani/StatusReport.md

 **Data Integration**

 Now that we have completed the cleaning, the next stage will be to merge zillow_cleaned.csv and bea_cleaned.csv on the shared “City” and “State” identifiers.
 This unified dataset will help us with the affordability analysis, where Zillow will provided a long time series (2000-2024) and BEA provides recent annual incomes (2021-2023).
 The overlapping years (2021-2023) will be used for affordability analysis, while Zillow’s historical data will be used for long term appreciation analysis.
+This integration is 95% complete and analysis will be conducted beginning very soon.

 **Data Quality Assessment**